 The next step is the storyteller.
 This is essentially a type of AI that’s going to look at your situation and figure out what kind of events and drama it should throw at you.
 You also choose a difficulty setting to go alongside the storyteller.
 After that, you pick a spot on a planet with a variety of biomes, then choose from a list of randomly generated colonists, and you are ready to dive in.

 If you survive long enough, you have a couple of ways to actually win the game and escape the planet.
 But in RimWorld the journey is what matters, not the destination.
-You might fail a hundred times, and each time your base will be left in smoking ruins.
+You might fail a hundred times with your base in smoking ruins.

 Maybe a raid was too big, your colonists died of the plague, or a fire got out of control.
-But leading up to each failure was a memorable story of twists, turns, and events.
+But what lead to each failure was a memorable story of twists, turns, and events.
 And your next try will be different, new colonists, a new home, and a new story to tell.
-The replay value in this game is staggering.
+The replay value in this game is truly staggering.

 This could be anything from a pirate raid, a cold snap, a giant insect infestation, a rabid hoard of bunny rabbits, or a blight on your crops.
 Any of which can throw your plans spiraling out of control.